xwmario/Warez/README.md

 ### VPN Subscription Services (no-logs)
 - [Private Internet Access](https://www.privateinternetaccess.com/) Popular subscription-based VPN provider with a proven track record for not keeping logs.
 - [ProtonVPN](https://protonvpn.com/) High-speed Swiss made VPN that safeguards your privacy.
-- [ExpressVPN](https://www.expressvpn.com/vpnmentor1) VPN with 256-bit encryption, 94 countries and no logs which also rated one of the fastest VPNs out there.
+- [ExpressVPN](https://www.expressvpn.com/vpnmentor1) VPN with 256-bit encryption, 94 countries, and no logs.
+Also rated one of the fastest VPNs out there.
 - [NordVPN](https://nordvpn.com/)

 ### Self-hosted VPNs